caproto/caproto/doc/source/basics.rst

 generate valid commands --- with auto-generated unique IDs filled in --- which you may or may not then choose to send.
 The state machines are not updated until (unless) the command is actually sent.

+.. ipython:: python
+    :suppress:

+    # Clean up IOC processes.
+    for p in processes:
+        p.terminate()
+    for p in processes:
+        p.wait()